-Some of our basic daily habits of Islam help prevent the spread of disease.
-Among them is doing wudu’ (ablution) regularly, reciting your daily morning and evening Azkar, greeting people with Assalamu Alaykum instead of shaking hands, and many more.
+Some of our essential daily habits of Islam help prevent the spread of disease.
+Among them are doing wudu’ (ablution) regularly, reciting your daily morning and evening Azkar, greeting people with Assalamu Alaykum instead of shaking hands, and many more.

 Last but not least while taking our health and safety precaution, we shall remember that